youngpark/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     where: $.paths
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
+    where: $.paths
+    from: deployments.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
   - suppress: LRO_RESPONSE_HEADER
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: OperationsApiResponseSchema